Falk Laboratory School School Logo Falk Laboratory School School Logo

 6. Copy of PA instructional certificate or equivalent

 Offer of employment is contingent on the candidate satisfactorily obtaining and passing the following before commencement of appointment: Pennsylvania Department of Human Services Child Abuse History Clearance, Pennsylvania State Police Criminal Record Check, and FBI Criminal Record Check.
-Candidates must also submit proof of a negative TB test before their first work day.
-Also, as Act 168 of 2014 requires, the candidate must satisfy the requirements on the Commonwealth of Pennsylvania Department of Education Sexual Misconduct/Abuse Disclosure Release Form.
+Candidates must also submit proof of a negative TB test before their first day of work.
+As Act 168 of 2014 requires, the candidate must satisfy the requirements on the Commonwealth of Pennsylvania Department of Education Sexual Misconduct/Abuse Disclosure Release Form.

 For more information or to apply, view this position on the University's Talent Center webpage